cloudsidedev/appside/docs/walkthrough.md

 % bash <(curl -s https://raw.githubusercontent.com/ttssdev/appflow/master/utils/appflow.sh)
 ```

-Install and run AppFlow locally to provision all the required packages.
+This will Install and run AppFlow locally to provision all the required packages.
+It will also initialize the base VM (atlantis) if you want.
 AppFlow installs different packages depending on the local development environment:

 - [OS X](https://github.com/ttssdev/appflow/tree/master/playbooks/vars/os/environment/Darwin-local.yml)